 A library of free printable HR Forms is available for download below.

 Every business – whether big or small – can benefit from a wide range of HR Forms and templates that establish the rights of employees, modify existing employment agreements, and let the entity discipline its workers for the violation of labor laws.
 For instance, an HR Complaint Form will allow an employee to express their disappointment with a particular situation in the workplace and create a paper trail for the company records.
 Whether your duty is the recruitment of new employees, maintaining safety in the workplace, supporting the relationship between the employer and employees, salary management, or training, the documents below will be useful for any Human Resources Department representative:

 - Compensation Agreement.
 This HR Form, a supplemental part to the main Employment Contract, outlines a change in the employee’s salary or bonus.
 It is usually signed after a probationary period or when the employee proves themselves and deserves a raise.

-- An Employee Warning Notice usually follows misconduct or error of the employee and helps the employer to discipline and reprimand them instead of charging a fine or firing them;
+- An Employee Warning Notice usually follows the misconduct or error of the employee and helps the employer to discipline and reprimand them instead of charging a fine or firing them.

-- An Employee Handbook is created by every business to inform employees about the company’s goals and objectives, set expectation for everyone employed, and list rules every employee must comply with;
+- An Employee Handbook is created by every business to inform employees about the company’s goals and objectives, set expectations for everyone employed, and list rules every employee must comply with.

 - Income Verification Letter.
-Composed by the former or current employer, this statement confirms the amount of wages the employee has received or receives along with other employment details, such as the duration of employment;
+Composed by the former or current employer, this statement confirms the wages the employee has received or receives along with other employment details, such as the duration of employment.

 - Employee Arbitration Agreement.
 Employers may enter into this deal with their employees to agree to handle any disagreements or disputes using arbitration instead of taking legal action.